Waaal/BobaOS/doc/fs/Fat.md

 Calculate the size of the root directory: Number of Root Directory entrys (0x11) * 32bytes

+In at the end of the root directory is always a 0 entry (Basically a entry that has all 0).
+This entry is here for us to know if we have reached the end of the Directory.

+If the Filename at position 0 has 0xE5 as first character, this means this entry is free.

 Struct of a root directory entry
 | Offset | Size (in bytes) |Descritpion |
 | ------ | ------ | ------ |